 Please note the list below of common mistakes often made by coaches and trainers:

-- Requiring their athletes to commit to playing a single sport for the whole year instead of a single seasonal sport.
-This way, different skills and muscle groups can be strengthened over the course of a year instead of only stressing certain muscle groups, which can lead to muscle strains and injuries. over the course of a season or annually football and basketball , swimming, volleyball, soccer, tennis
+- Requiring their junior athletes to commit to playing a single sport for the calendar year instead of a single seasonal sport.
+This way, different skills and muscle groups can be strengthened over the course of a year instead of only stressing certain muscle groups, which can lead to muscle strains and injuries. over the course of a season or annually football and basketball, swimming, volleyball, soccer, tennis

-- Not allowing children enough rest in between and during practice sessions, and physically pushing them on a par with adults
+- Not allowing youth players enough rest in between and during practice sessions, and physically pushing them on a par with adults

-- Children are not getting enough sleep between and during practice sessions, and adults are pushing them physically to the same level as adults.
+- Youth are not getting enough sleep between and during practice sessions, and adults are pushing them physically to the same level as adults.

-- Attempting to apply complex athletic fitness training models to children that are more appropriate for professional adult athletes. is not only counterproductive, but will potentially cause harm.
+- Attempting to apply complex athletic fitness training models to junior athletes, which are more appropriate for professional adult athletes. is not only counterproductive but will potentially cause harm.

 - Ignoring signs of injury and providing adequate rest and recovery time to enable the healing of any injuries, as well as not allowing time for appropriate physical therapy and rehabilitation, before allowing the athlete to resume 100% of all prior physical activities.